All guides

 3. Establish your evaluation criteria

-Before launching the usability test, determine what you would like to measure through the usability test.
+Before launching the study, determine what you would like to measure.
 There are several metrics that can be collected through a tool like Hubble including:

 Depending on the goal of your test, consider evaluating key usability metrics like: